Q: What is the official definition of a DO?

 A: Access the latest Osteopathic Medical Profession Report to find out the number of DOs in your state as well as other statistical information about the osteopathic medical profession.

 Q: How many osteopathic medical schools are there in the United States and how can I locate one?

-A: There are 26 osteopathic medical colleges (COMs) in 28 locations throughout the United States.
+A: As of the 2015-16 academic year, there will be 30 osteopathic medical colleges (COMs) offering instruction in 42 locations throughout the United States.
 To locate an osteopathic medical school, please view the complete listing of COMs.

 Q: How can I find statistics/rankings to help me choose the best osteopathic medical college?

 A: The AOA does not rank its colleges.
 All osteopathic medical colleges must comply with the AOA's Commission on Osteopathic College Accreditation standards.

 Q: Who do I contact about DO shadowing?

 A: The AOA strongly believes that mentoring is an essential component of the learning experience for students, interns, residents and young practitioners.
 Learn about the AOA iLEARN Program.